Mbed-TLS/mbedtls/SECURITY.md

 messages will arrive without delay, as the TLS protocol doesn't guarantee that either.)

-**Warning!** Block ciphers do not yet achieve full protection against attackers who can measure the timing of packets with sufficient precision.
-For details and workarounds see the [Block Ciphers](#block-ciphers) section.

 ### Local attacks

 In this section, we consider an attacker who can run software on the same